urql-graphql/urql/docs/basics/solid.md

 This guide covers how to install and setup `@urql/solid` and the `Client`, as well as query and mutate data with Solid.
 The `@urql/solid` package provides reactive primitives that integrate seamlessly with Solid's fine-grained reactivity system.

+> **Note:** This guide is for client-side SolidJS applications.
+If you're building a SolidStart application with SSR, see the [SolidStart guide](./solid-start.md) instead.
+The packages use different APIs optimized for their respective use cases.

 ## Getting started

 ### Installation